 Determining whether an entity employs fewer than 500 employees is a critical determination for determining whether the entity is subject to one or both of the new paid leave requirements.
 As the above discussion illustrates, the analysis is not as straightforward as it may first appear.
-Additionally, forthcoming guidance may continue to clarify the determination.
+The Temporary Regulations have added some clarity to this determination, but additional guidance on this issue could be forthcoming.